aulb/notes/array/README.md

 With division: beware of 0s in the array.
 Without division: Make left or right array.
 Left at index `i` meaning the product of all the numbers to the left of index `i`.

+# Move Zeroes
+Fast and slow pointer.
+Slow to keep track of where the start of the zeros are.

 # Contains Duplicate
 Literally just use hash map.
 Unless its the values are between `[1, array.length]`, no tricks are needed.